-This page contains information about our Social-Emotional programs - curriculum and resources.
-You may also download the complete SCSD Counselors’ Beginning of the School Year Report below.
+This page contains information about our Social-Emotional programs, curriculum and resources.

 Our students at Arroyo will have access to learning and practicing a variety of social-emotional tools that will help foster a positive and caring school climate.
-The School Counselor, Teachers, and Administrators are working together to guide learners through three complementary programs: Second Step, Digital Passport and Restorative Practices.
+The School Counselor, Teachers, and Administrators are working together to guide learners through several complementary programs: Sown to Grow, Second Step, Digital Passport and Restorative Practices.